 Newly admitted as a full-time or full-time AP MSW student?

 Please be sure to complete and submit the 2017-18 field application!

 **Newly admitted Part-time students will not need to complete this form until next year.

-This site is designed to facilitate the field education experience for all those involved-- students, field supervisors, task supervisors, and faculty liaisons.
-It also provides useful information for prospective students, field supervisors, and field agencies/organizations.
+These pages are designed to facilitate the field education experience for all those involved-- students, field instructors, agency supervisors, agency representatives, and faculty liaisons.
+It also provides useful information for prospective students and agencies/organizations.

 Communication among all parties is critical in meeting the objectives of field education and maintaining a healthy partnership.
 Ongoing feedback is welcome from all parties.